kugurerdem/rugu.dev/content/english/blog/npc.md

 ---

-# Don't afraid to be opinionated
+# Don't be afraid of being opinionated

 Over time, I’ve realized that when I base my approach to a field on a philosophy or system, making progress and building on my current position